-Usage rate, a.k.a., usage percentage is an estimate of the percentage of team plays used by a player while he was on the floor.
+Usage rate, aka NBA usage percentage, is an estimate of the percentage of team plays used by a player while he was on the floor.
 Usage rate can be calculated with how a possession ends: “field-goal or free-throw attempt, or a turnover.

-By balancing usage rates and the varying offensive ratings of the five players on the court, a team can achieve optimal offensive output.
-The stats show that, for all players, as the player uses more possessions, his efficiency decreases.
-What defines a superstar, in Dean Oliver‘s statistical analysis, is that he can shoulder a larger proportion of a team’s possessions with only a relatively small drop in efficiency.
-Meanwhile, the opposite is also true: players perform more efficiently when they are asked to use fewer of their team’s possessions.
-As a result, the greater burden on the superstar means that supporting players maintain low usage rates, allowing them to operate closer to their peak efficiency.
+The NBA stats show that, for all players, as the player uses more possessions, his efficiency decreases.
+One player who gets hot in the game can shoulder a larger proportion of a team’s possessions with only a relatively small drop in team efficiency.
+But the opposite is also true: Players perform more efficiently when they use fewer of their team’s possessions.